Motorola Razr 50 Ultra review: A clamshell bombshell

 Motorola Razr 50 Ultra review: Displays

 The main display is mostly the same as the previous generation – including a wonderfully discreet hinge crease – but, bizarrely, peak brightness is notably lower, measuring just 366cd/m2, compared to the Razr 40 Ultra’s 482cd/m2.
-That’s a weird backstep but not a complete dealbreaker; adaptive brightness will see you through glaring sunlight well enough, hitting a peak of 1,128cd/m2 with a torch on the light sensor, and HDR content goes even higher, with an outstanding max brightness of 1,420cd/m2.
+That’s a weird backstep but not a complete dealbreaker; adaptive brightness will see you through glaring sunlight well enough, hitting a peak of 1,128cd/m2 with a torch on the light sensor, and HDR content goes even higher, with an outstanding maximum brightness of 1,420cd/m2.

 More of a concern is the colour accuracy.
 There’s a selection of colour profiles available, with Vivid and Radiant both boosting the colour saturation and Natural ostensibly offering more realistic shades.
 The sRGB gamut coverage of 92.8% and volume of 94.7% aren’t terrible, but the average Delta E colour variance score of 2.05 is a fairly big downgrade from the Razr 40 Ultra’s 1.3 result (closer to 1 is the target).
 Colours still looked normal in use but anyone concerned about strict accuracy will want to take note.

 Thankfully, it’s all positive news from the 4in external display.
-The 165Hz refresh rate is overkill here – 120Hz would have performed the same – but otherwise, it’s a crisp and bright panel with plenty of functionality.
+The 165Hz refresh rate is overkill here – 120Hz would have performed the same – but otherwise it’s a crisp and bright panel with plenty of functionality.
 That includes a selection of format-friendly mobile games, the ability to choose which apps you want to use on the external screen and the new always-on display mode, which is great for propping the phone up and using it as a bedside clock.

 Motorola Razr 50 Ultra review: Performance and battery life

-The octa-core 3.0GHz Snapdragon 8s Gen 3 is a solid platform but with the Samsung Galaxy Z Flip 6 tipped to use the full-fat Snapdragon 8 Gen 3, it’s unlikely that the Razr 50 Ultra will be able to keep up.
+The octa-core 3.0GHz Snapdragon 8s Gen 3 is a solid platform, but with the Samsung Galaxy Z Flip 6 tipped to use the full-fat Snapdragon 8 Gen 3 it’s unlikely that the Razr 50 Ultra will be able to keep up.
 While we wait for the Z Flip 6, I’ll be comparing the Razr with the Z Flip 5 and the Honor Magic 6 Pro, which is roughly the same price and uses the Snapdragon 8 Gen 3.

 READ NEXT: Best phone battery life